adidas/adidas-devops-maturity-framework/README.md

 The DevOps maturity framework was created by adidas as a guide for the first DevOps cup to support the teams on their DevOps transformation journey.

-Based in the C.A.L.M.S. defintion of DevOps, the framework defines a set of capabilities and guidelines that when adopted, increases efficientcy (speed, cost...), effectiveness (quality...) and happiness of the team.
+Based in the C.A.L.M.S. definition of DevOps, the framework defines a set of capabilities and guidelines that when adopted, increases efficiency (speed, cost...), effectiveness (quality...) and happiness of the team.